SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 there will help us.

-IDE is an acronym which stands for **I**ntegrated **D**evelopment **E**nvironment, and it's an enviroment, or place, or software that help the programmer in the develompment and debugging phases of a program.
+IDE is an acronym which stands for **I**ntegrated **D**evelopment **E**nvironment, and it's an environment, or place, or piece of software that help the programmer in the development and debugging phases of a program.

-It provides to the developer some facilities and tools, like a source code editor, build automation tools and a **debugger**.
+It provides the developer with some facilities and tools, like a source code editor, build automation tools and a **debugger**.

 We are mainly interested in the debugger, which is a computer program that basically runs